wbamberg/idl-reference/docs/nsISiteSecurityService.md

 and allows a host to speficy a subset of trusted anchors to be used
 in future HTTPS connections.

-@param aType the type of security header in question.
-@param aSourceURI the URI of the resource with the HTTP header.
-@param aSSLStatus the SSLStatus of the current channel
-@param aHeader the HTTP response header specifying security data.
-@param aFlags  options for this request as defined in nsISocketProvider:
-                 NO_PERMANENT_STORAGE
-@param aMaxAge the parsed max-age directive of the header.
-@param aIncludeSubdomains the parsed includeSubdomains directive.
-@return NS_OK            if it succeeds
-        NS_ERROR_FAILURE if it can't be parsed
-        NS_SUCCESS_LOSS_OF_INSIGNIFICANT_DATA
-                         if there are unrecognized tokens in the header.

 #### Parameters ####